 Flavour reviewed: Cookie Dough

-The Cookie Dough flavour is one of my all time favourites, with thick, chewy center dotted with generous amounts of chocolate chips, and coated chocolate.
+The Cookie Dough flavour is one of my all-time favourites, with a thick, chewy centre dotted with generous amounts of chocolate chips, and coated chocolate.

 Flavour reviewed: Chocolate Chip Cookie Dough